superfly/docs/apps/volume-storage.html.md

 ## Launch an app with a Fly Volume

-The first rule of Fly Volumes is always run at least two of them per application, so that's what we'll do here.
-Volumes don't sync up by themselves; different apps will have their own ways of dealing with this so we won't get into that here.
+The first rule of Fly Volumes is: always run at least two of them per application.

+<aside class="callout">Volumes don't sync up by themselves; different apps will have their own ways of dealing with this, so we won't get into that here.</aside>

 ### Launch, but don't deploy immediately.